SandroWissmann/Hunt-The-Wumpus/README.md

 ## About

-* Cross-Platform GUI-Implementation of the originaly text based game [Hunt The Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus)
+* Cross-Platform GUI-Implementation of the originally text based game [Hunt The Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus)

 ## Dependencies for Running Locally